volkbay/metu_course_projects/README.md

 <details>
   <summary>EEE Undergraduate Capstone Project</summary>

-  ## Undergraduate Capstone Project: 3-ball Playing Robot
+  ## Electrical-Electronics Eng.
+Undergraduate Capstone Project: 3-ball Playing Robot
   https://user-images.githubusercontent.com/97564250/236216379-7402f908-63a5-4388-bbc0-949204c5af0e.mp4

   I was in a team of six people and my responsibility was to detect location and colors of the 3 balls by the images acquired by a top view camera.
 The objective is to hit the cue ball (red one in the examples here) to touch other two balls.
 The shooting angle calculation are also shown by two lines: one for cueing towards the second ball and one for hitting the third after reflection.
 The robot is mobile and freely moving, that communicates with Matlab host via bluetooth.